atomistic-machine-learning/schnetpack/examples/howtos/lammps.rst

 Next we can run the deploy script::

-    spkdeploy best_model deployed_model
+    spkdeploy ./best_model ./deployed_model

-:code:`best_model` denotes the path to the trained SchNetPack model and :code:`deployed_model` is the target path of the deployed model
+:code:`./best_model` denotes the path to the trained SchNetPack model and :code:`./deployed_model` is the target path of the deployed model

 Running LAMMPS with SchNetPack Models
 =====================================